Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 We all have places to go and people to see though and a fatal car crash can prevent you from ever seeing y our loved ones again so please slow down when driving.

-What’s the number of fatalities involving an alcohol-impaired person?
+Number of fatalities involving an alcohol-impaired person in Minnesota

 The NHSTA also has data on fatalities involving an alcohol-impaired person, and the data that they have collected is startling.